aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-brightness/_index.md

 ---
-title: How to Adjust Brightness of an Image with Aspose.PSD for Java
+title: Java Image Processing Tutorial: Adjust Brightness of an Image with Aspose.PSD for Java
 linktitle: Adjust Brightness of an Image
 second_title: Aspose.PSD Java API
-description: Learn how to adjust brightness of an image using Aspose.PSD for Java.
-This java image manipulation tutorial provides a step‑by‑step guide.
+description: In this java image processing tutorial you’ll learn how to adjust brightness of an image using Aspose.PSD for Java.
+Follow the step‑by‑step guide.
 weight: 21
 url: /java/advanced-techniques/adjust-brightness/
-date: 2025-12-19
+date: 2026-02-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}